SeattleTestbed/docs/Continuous-Integration-for-the-Team.md

 1. Starting builds: whenever a commit is pushed to the repo that AppVeyor or Travis are connected to, a build will automatically be started.
 AppVeyor also allows you to manually start builds from the project page with the "New Build" or "Rebuild commit" buttons.
 1. Verify the build status badges in a few minutes and click on them if they are showing as failed (Note: Badge in readme is optional).
 1. If build is shown as passing, submit pull request to merge your code to main branch *((Not sure what the intention is here - unless we're writing instructions for contributors on how to get code into Seattle projects... but that's not here.
 Just leaving it for now....))*

-####Tips:
-- To avoid a specific commit automatically triggering a new build, include "[ci skip]" in the commit message.

 <a name="Config" />